• Skip to main content

 Loss of Prime Farmland

 The CEMEX project proposes to fill in two of the wet pits along Cache Creek and return them to agriculture.
+Before they mine the gravel, they remove the topsoil and stockpile it alongside the mine where it can sit for decades.
+Eventually, they return this topsoil to the mined out pits.

 Previous mining projects have shown that the so-called “reclaimed” farmland has never been brought back to pre-mining productive standards in terms of crop yields expected from prime farmland.
 At best the “reclaimed” farmland has resulted in smaller yields of lower-quality crops.

 Some organic farmers have had to stop farming organically and resort to conventional, chemical-intensive measures to boost yields.
+It is commonly known that mining companies have had to pay farmer’s to farm reclaimed areas to comply with their reclamation obligations.

 Local Cache Creek residents are calling for the mined-out area along the creek to be incorporated into an expanded floodplain rather than returned to agriculture with dubious results.